covid-at-home/covid-at-home/level3.md

 ### In any case

-* Stay in bed
+* Stay in bed.
+At this point rest is very important.
+The patient should sleep as much as possible.
+At least in the beginning, patients will still be able to get out of bed for limited amounts of time.
+Toilet, a quick rinse-off shower, weighing once a day (note in diary).
+Put new sheets on the bed as often as possible and wash the old sheets at 60 degrees Celsius or warmer.
 * Ventilate the room as often as possible
 * Drink more water! (more than 2 liters and less then 5 liters a day)
 * Try to eat vitamin-rich foods, but multi-vitamin drink is also ok (need: a couple of tubes of these big fizzy multi-vitamin pills for in a glass of water)
 * Inhale more often

-If the patient is not able to drink at least 2 liters of fluids per day, then you may want to ask if he or she would like to try receiving subcutaneous fluids (see below).
-Preventing severe dehydration can help prevent other complications.
-Severe dehydration should be treated by medical professionals in a hospital environment.
-Signs of dehydration include dark or no urine, dizziness and fainting, rapid respiration and heart rate, lack of energy, and changes in mental or emotional state.
+At this point, read carefully all the signs that indicate Level 4.
+The purpose of care in Level 3 is to monitor the patient more and more closely so as to catch early any signs that the patient is moving to Level 4.
+For instance: If the patient is not able to drink at least 2 liters of fluids per day, you should insist.
+Dehydration is a risk, and if the patient is really unable to drink 2 liters a day you're quickly in Level 4.
+In most cases however the patient will get better after a few days.
+Just stay with it.